coderHarrii/HarrisonCaetanoCandido/README.md

 Here are some ideas to get you started:-->
 My name is Harrison.
 I currently live in São José dos Campos, Brazil!

-- 👨‍💻 I´m learning Java and Javascript
+- 👨‍💻 I´m learning Java and Python
 - 🔭 Looking to collaborate on web development projects to enlarge my knowledge about other technologies ...
 - 🎓 Studying Computer Science at ICT Unifesp